More about covid-19

 - Call telephone number 113 13 if you have general questions about covid-19.
 You are offered to speak through an interpreter if needed.
 The telephone line is staffed 24 hours a day and is operated on commission by the Swedish government.

-- Call telephone number 08-123 680 00 if you have general questions about covid-19 and wish to speak directly to those who answer in any of these languages: Arabic, Somali, Persian, Tigrinya, Amharic or Russian.
-The telephone line is staffed Monday through Friday from 9 to 12 am, and from 1 to 3 pm.
+- Call telephone number 08-123 680 00 if you have general questions about covid-19 and wish to speak directly to those who answer in any of these languages: Amharic, Arabic, Bosnian, Croatian, Dari, English, Persian, Russian, Serbian, Somali, Spanish or Tigrinya.
+The telephone line is staffed Monday through Friday from 9 am to 3 pm.
 At other times, you can call and leave a message.
 The staff will return your call as soon as possible.
-The telephone line is provided by Region Stockholm.
+The telephone line is a collaboration between The Public Health Agency of Sweden and the regions of Sweden.

 If you or someone else gets ill and you need to talk to a nurse for advice on what to do or where to go for help, call telephone number 1177.
 The nurses speak Swedish and English.
 Sometimes help in other languages might be available.